tux-76/connect4-ai/README.md

 # Connect-4 AI
 C++ Artificial Intelligence Program for Playing Connect-4 Using the Minimax Algorithm

+**NOTE:** This program now works as a library!
+I have breifly updated the instructions, but expect a full README update soon!

 ## Program overview
 This algorithm searches the possible outcomes of any Connect-4 board and selects the best possible move for the current player.
 It generally searches to depth 8, but it optimizes the depth as the game progresses.